SinclairPythonAkoto/FlaskFridays/TrustHouse0.4.3.1/README.md

 Most of the refactoring will be changing repetative tasks *(like checking if a value exists in the database)* into functions.

-# Trust House v.0.4.3 #
+# Trust House v.0.4.3.1 #
 In this version I will create the functionality for users to be able to add their business details to the Trust House map via a backend API.

 I will have to include an extra database table for the buisness names, contact etc.
 For now I will recreate the database tables again, but in the future I will have to know how to migrate database tables.

-I will create a new file in the `models` module called `buisness.py` - this is where I will craete an extra database table called `Buisness`.
+I will create a new file in the `models` module called `buisness.py` - this is where I will create an extra database table called `Buisness` *(spelling mistake will be amended)*.
 The `Buisness` table will have a *One to Many* relationship with the `Address` table.
 It will store the buisness name, business category, short description of services and contact details.
 The table will also have a `ForeignKey` that will be linked ot the `Address` db model.